Life Coaching Images: Where to Find Them + Editing Tips (2026)

 Free Image Editing Tools for Coaches

-Editing tools help you polish your visuals and create a cohesive look for your brand.
+Editing tools help you polish your visuals and create a cohesive look across your brand.
 Here are some easy-to-use apps to try.

-• Canva: You can work with thousands of templates for any type of design, from social media posts to lead magnets and brochures.
-The free version is great for most basic design needs and has plenty of coaching-related templates.
+• Canva: Thousands of templates for any design format, from social posts to lead magnets and brochures.
+The free version covers most basic design needs and includes plenty of coaching-specific templates.
+If you’re not using any other design tool, start here.

-• GIMP: A free alternative to Photoshop you can use for complex edits like layer masking and color correction.
-Great for both social media graphics and retouching professional photos.
+• GIMP: A free alternative to Photoshop for more complex edits: layer masking, color correction, and background removal.
+Great for both social media graphics and retouching photos.

 5 Common Image Mistakes to Avoid

-Using the wrong images can undermine your efforts to build a professional brand image and connect with your target audience.
-Watch out for these common mistakes to keep your brand look and feel polished.
+Using the wrong images can undermine your efforts to build a professional brand and connect with your audience.
+These are the mistakes that come up most often.

 FAQ